jham005/aoc/README.md

 This project contains the code I wrote for the 2024 AoC.
 You can find the puzzle questions at <https://adventofcode.com/2024>.

+## Day 5: (40.57 + 59:33 = 1:40:30, rank 10436)

+Interesting puzzle today.
+I think solving the second part first might actually have made it easier!
+Despite appearances, the puzzle doesn't really involve numbers; e.g. there are no `>` or `<` comparisons required anywhere.
+All the ordering comparisons are defined by the input pairs.

+I re-wrote the `reorder` function after I'd solved the puzzle to use a `Set` rather than a sequence and leave the inputs as `String`s, and the code came out much cleaner.
+I also made it generate the result in a "natural" (i.e. reversed) order.
+Since we only care about the middle element, there is no need to reverse it back.

+At one point I attempted a solution involving `.permutations`, kind of brute-force on steroids.
+It worked fine for the sample input, but far too slow for the actual puzzle data.

+I'm kinda pleased that, so far, I've used Scala out-of-the-box.
+No import in sight.
+Interesting to see how long I can keep this up.

 ## Day 4 (24:04 + 16:37 = 40.41, rank 5038)

 Brain not firing well this morning.
 I first read the puzzle as allowing any